Dimers and Circle patterns

 The goal of this section is to show that the following diagram commutes:

-In particular, the s-embedding of the vertices, dual vertices and edge midpoints of $\G$ coincides circle centers associated with the bipartite graph $\G_D$.
+In particular, the s-embedding of the vertices, dual vertices and edge midpoints of $\G$ coincide with the circle centers associated with the bipartite graph $\G_D$.
 Note that combinatorially this is consistent since each face of $\G_D$ corresponds to either a vertex, a face or an edge of $\G$.

 \begin{theorem} An $s$-embedding of $\G$ provides an embedding of $\G^*_D$ into $\mathbb{C}$ sending each vertex of $\G^*_D$ to the centers of a circle pattern associated with $\G_D$. \end{theorem}